-- 4) Governance -- the work of Reconciliation is not easy.
-The CWB is increasingly called upon to share what we have learned as leaders in collaborative watershed governance for nearly 15 years.
-This is both an opportunity, to define what works here based on local culture, knowledge and values, and a challenge, to strive to always move forward together in a good way.
-At the same time, the Province has been busy restructuring, creating a new Ministry that has "water, land, and stewardship" in its name!
-The Province is working to implement new legislation including the Watershed Sustainability Act and the Declaration on the Rights of Indigenous Peoples Act.
-In addition, Cowichan Tribes First Nation has a new Land Code, and is revising its internal governance procedures, and the CVRD is undergoing Land Use Planning and increasing its activities under its Drinking Water and Watershed Protection function.
-This is all excellent progress, but it takes time to make change well. - 5) Struggling non-profits.
+- 4) Governance -- the work of Reconciliation is not easy and the CWB strives to always move forward together in a good way.
+We are increasingly called upon to share what the CWB has learned as leaders in collaborative watershed governance for nearly 15 years.
+This is a welcome opportunity to define what works here based on local culture, knowledge and values.
+The Province is working to implement new legislation including the Watershed Sustainability Act and the Declaration on the Rights of Indigenous Peoples Act and they have created a new Ministry that has "water, land, and stewardship" in its name.
+In addition, Cowichan Tribes First Nation has a new Land Code, and is revising its internal governance procedures, and the CVRD is modernizing the Official Community Plan for electoral areas.
+All these developments indicate significant progress, but meaningful change takes time. - 5) Struggling non-profits.
 Increasing operational costs have been a challenge for all non-profit organizations in recent years.
 While the CWS is in a stronger core position this year, some of the grassroots groups we all depend upon to do the 'on-the-ground' work of watershed stewardship, restoration, protection and understanding, are having capacity struggles.

-GOVERNANCE ADVISOR OLIVER BRANDES SUPPORTING THE SETTING THE COURSE WORKSHOP (WITH CHIEF HWITSUM).
+GOVERNANCE ADVISOR OLIVER BRANDES

+SUPPORTING THE SETTING THE COURSE

+WORKSHOP (WITH CHIEF HWITSUM).

 JAN.
 2023